 TIGHT ENDS (3)

 Harbor has missed several weeks with a calf injury but has begun working on the side.
 If he's able to return in time for the final cuts he'll be the No. 2 tight end.
-If he has to start the season on the PUP list then I think that would clear a spot for D.J.
-Tialavea.
-Marcel Jensen flashed potential during OTAs but has been all but invisible during training camp and has fallen down the depth chart.
-I think the Jaguars would like to keep him on the practice squad and try and develop him into a potential contributor.
+If he has to start the season on the PUP list then I think that would clear a spot for Marcel Jensen, who flashed potential during OTAs but hasn't done much in the preseason.
+If Harbor is healthy to start the season I think the Jaguars would like to keep Jensen on the practice squad.

 OFFENSIVE LINEMEN (8)